Forest hinge-back tortoise

-A different species, Psammobates oculifer, is known by a similar common name, serrated tortoise.

 Geographic range and habitat

 The forest hinge-back tortoise is indigenous to the tropical rainforests of Sub-Saharan Africa.
 Here it is often found in marshes and river banks, where it spends much of its time buried under roots and logs.

 Its natural range extends from northern Angola, throughout the Congo Basin, as far east as the shores of Lake Victoria, and throughout the West African forests as far as Senegal.

 Specifically, it is found in Angola, Burkina Faso, Cameroon, Central African Republic, Republic of the Congo, Democratic Republic of the Congo, Ivory Coast, Equatorial Guinea, Gabon, Gambia, Ghana, Guinea, Liberia, Nigeria, Rwanda, Senegal, Sierra Leone, Uganda, possibly Benin, possibly Guinea-Bissau, and possibly Togo.

 Behavior

 K. erosa can arch its back 90 degrees downwards to protect its tail and hind legs while sleeping and to protect itself from predators.
 It is an excellent swimmer and can dive and navigate rainforest water-bodies to search for food.